RuiqingYoung/EAR/README.md

 ## Introduction
 We introduce EAR, a new "next-any-tokens prediction" paradigm for efficient and high-quality visual generation.
 EAR achieves state-of-the-art generation quality and efficiency trade-off for image generation tasks.
 All the training codes, data and models are open-sourced.

-All pretrained models can be downloaded from [HuggingFace](https://huggingface.co/FoodBamboo/EAR/tree/main) (More weights will be coming soon!).
+All pretrained models can be downloaded from [HuggingFace](https://huggingface.co/FoodBamboo/EAR/tree/main).

 ## 🔥 Update
 - [2025.11.19] training and sampling code are released !
+- [2025.11.21] pretrained models are released !

 ## Getting Started
 See [Getting Started](GETTING_STARTED.md) for installation, training and evaluation.